Homepage (Initiative Rail Individual Transport)

 Today's traffic is shifted to rails at a height of approx. 4.00 m.
 There are private and public vehicles.
 Trucks, buses, vehicles with trailers can also drive on these rails.

-5. Theme IV Borderless European Ticket
+2. Theme II Borderless European Ticket

 We need a new ticket system that is simpler, more economical, comprehensible, cost-covering and socially acceptable.